 - · Review their food chains. - Have teams share at least one of the "Did you know?" facts from their coral reef cards that they found to be interesting. - Have students revisit their responses on Learning Log 1 and update it with the species needed to support the apex predators. - Use the challenge cards from the game to assess students' knowledge, either by conducting interviews with students, or by having students select a card and write an answer.

 Distribute Learning Log - 2 and ask students to complete it with the missing links in the food chains.

-9. Distribute the Student Readings about sharks as 'aumakua.
+9. Distribute the student reading about the shark guardian.